BRISTOL GENEALOGY

 English ancestors of the family adopted the spelling Bristow(e) in earliest times, and their descendents generally changed it to Bristoll upon arriving in America.
 Although Bristol is the prefered American spelling of the last century, older spellings persist in some parts of the country.
 Also, some indexes for the U.S. Census mispell the name as Brestel.

 Richard Bristow and his younger brother Henry arrived from England, probably separately, with Richard settling at Guilford in Connecticut, and Henry settling, somewhat later, in nearby New Haven.
 Richard was at Guilford when the first division of land took place, receiving "a parcel of upland and rocks" of about five acres, which after his death he left to his nephew Samuel.
 Richard took the freeman's oath early and generally worked as a barrel cooper.
 In addition, he held a small office in Guilford in 1650, where he served as an overseer of weights.
 Legend has it that the Bristow variety of apples are named after him, but his cannot be verified.
 He married twice, but outlived both wives and died childless in September of 1683.
-Because Richard had no children, his brother Henry is the immigrant ancestor of most American Bristols (New England Historical and Genealogical Register, 1903, vol. 53, pgs.
-262-266).
+Because Richard had no children, his brother Henry is the immigrant ancestor of most American Bristols.
+(Smyth & Steiner, 1903, v.
+53, p.
+262-266)

 Henry Bristow (Bristol), the younger brother of Richard, was born in England about 1625 and came to New Haven Colony as a stowaway, probably to join his brother in the colonies, just a few years after the settlement was founded.
 New Haven was first known as Quinnipiac, an Indian name, and was started in 1638 when a company of English Puritans led by the clergyman Reverend John Davenport (1597-1670) and the merchant and colonial administrator Theophilus Eaton (1590-1658) arrived there in search of religious freedom.
 The name was changed to New Haven in 1640 and was united in 1643-44 with the neighboring settlements of Guilford, Wilford, Branford, and Southold (on Long Island) to form New Haven Colony.
 These towns, except for Southold, became part of the Colony of Connecticut in 1664, and New Haven was chartered as a city within the newly created and independent state of Connecticut in 1784.